-Your man may question his ability to learn to dance and be anxious about even trying.
-A lot of men are nervous when they feel other people are watching them.
-We can understand that, can’t we?
+Indeed, your man may question his ability to learn to dance and is anxious about even trying.
+A lot of men are nervous when they think other people are watching them and that’s understandable.

 But, ladies, check yourselves…are you sending out the right vibes to get the job done?